altocodenl/TODIS/readme.md

 - design data transitions
 - build up surfaces for those data transitions

+from an organizational perspective

+- stores: at rest
+- internal calls (inside org): change according to rules
+- external calls (connections): uses calls to change own store, and also uses calls on systems of external orgs
+- interfaces to perform internal calls & external calls

 ### Running systems

 Logs are data.
 Keep them.
 Query them with the same mechanisms.